MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.30.0
+  * Client, Server and Monitor working together to handle replicasets properly
 * 0.29.0
   * Replicaset pre-init intialization.
   * Add servers to replica set